-A person who suffers physical, financial, or emotional harm as the direct result a specified crime committed upon his or her person or property.
+VASCULAR NECK RESTRAINTS A technique that can be used to incapacitate individuals by the direct result a specified crime committed upon his or her person or property.
 The children, parents, or legal guardian of a homicide victim are also regarded as victims.